From One of Our Users of the Hydro-Lok....

 Water leak detection equipment can come in a number of different methodologies and techniques.
 Hydrogen leak testing is a tracer gas method to find leaks in underground piping and cables.
 Tracer gas methods work well when ultrasonic methods cannot locate or pinpoint the leak location.
 Subsurface leaks can be difficult to find for obvious reasons.
-Using a mixture of hydrogen gas ( 5% H2 mixed with 95% N2 as a tracer) put into the pipe or cable allows the hydrogen mixture to escape from the leak location and make its way to the surface where the leak location can be identified with our Hydro-Lok Hydrogen Leak Detector.
+By using a mixture of hydrogen gas ( 5% H2 mixed with 95% N2 as a tracer) pumped into a pipe or cable and tracing its escape, a leak can be detected via the Hydro-Lok Hydrogen Leak Detector.
 Where other tracer gas leak detectors are over $9000, the Hydro-Lek is less than $2000 with no drop off in sensitivity to locate the leaks.
 This enables leak detection technicians and plumbers to add tracer gas leak detection to their leak testing line-up of leak detection tools.

 Why Use Hydrogen as the tracer gas for underground pipe leaks?

-- Hydrogen is very high energy gas and a small molecule
+- Hydrogen is a very high energy gas and a small molecule

-- Background of hydrogen in air is very low thus provides good leak resolution
+- Background of hydrogen in air is very low thus providing good leak resolution

 - Low cost gas that is abundantly available and can be created

 - Hydrogen sensor offers great durability and robustness

-- Sensor while very sensitive to hydrogen is relatively inexpensive
+- Sensor is very sensitive to hydrogen and relatively inexpensive

 What Applications Can the Hydro-Lok be used?